fmonper1/fmonper.com-vuepress-old/src/_posts/2020-06-02-Why-vuepress.md

 ## Writing a custom theme

+Developing a custom theme is out of the scope of this post, but if you want to lean more about theme development for VuePress, you should check our the [official documentation](https://vuepress.vuejs.org/theme/writing-a-theme.html)

 Making a theme from scratch for VuePress is pretty easy, so easy that all you need are [70 lines of code](https://github.com/ulivz/70-lines-of-vuepress-blog-theme).

-If you want to lean more about theme development for VuePress, you should check our the ["writing a theme" page of the documentation](https://vuepress.vuejs.org/theme/writing-a-theme.html)

 ## Setting up the blog plugin